apache/www-site/content/foundation/README.md

 # Foundation Information

-These pages have different responsible and interested parties.
-Discuss changes with these stakeholders.
+These pages have differing stakeholders.

-Board of Directors
+Board of Directors at board@apache.org
 - [Board](board/)

 VP, Marketing and Publicity at press@apache.org